Money in Japan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production fell 0.8% in July compared to the previous month in seasonally-adjusted terms, contrasting June’s 2.2% increase.
+Industrial production fell 1.1% in September compared to the previous month in seasonally-adjusted terms, contrasting August’s 2.0% increase.